rasyidr23/Capstone_beyond/README.md

 ## Features

 - image detection for sign language BISINDO using camera
+- image detection for sign language BISINDO using photo from galery
 - Exercises to hone sign language skills with the help of camera detection